Evilazaro/Azure-LogicApps-Monitoring/README.md

 # Azure Logic Apps Monitoring

-A comprehensive infrastructure-as-code solution demonstrating Azure Monitor best practices for Logic Apps Standard.
-This project provides production-ready Bicep templates for deploying Logic Apps with integrated observability, including Log Analytics Workspaces, Application Insights, custom dashboards, and RBAC (Role-Based Access Control) configurations.
-Designed for developers and architects seeking to implement enterprise-grade monitoring for Azure Logic Apps workflows.
+A comprehensive Infrastructure as Code (IaC) solution demonstrating Azure Monitor best practices for Logic Apps.
+This project provides production-ready templates for deploying Logic Apps with integrated monitoring, observability, and health tracking using Azure Bicep.
+Designed for developers and architects seeking to implement robust monitoring strategies for workflow automation.

 ---